Wondering how to entertain your little one? What about a fun-filled adventure for the whole family?

 Trip Planning — Canada’s Dinosaur Park

-What: Spead over 37 acres, Canada’s Dinosaur Park features over 100 life-sized animatronic dinosaurs and hundreds of live reptiles such as alligators, crocodiles, snakes, turtles, and lizards.
-You can also visit the Feathers & Fossils Museum, famous Croc-Walk, Bone Dig, Gift Shop, Mini-Golf, and enjoy satisfy your cravings from food trucks onsite.
+What: Spread over 37 acres, Canada’s Dinosaur Park features more than 100 life-sized animatronic dinosaurs and hundreds of live reptiles, including alligators, crocodiles, snakes, turtles, and lizards.
+You can also visit the Feathers & Fossils Museum, the famous Croc-Walk, the Bone Dig, Gift Shop, Mini-Golf, and enjoy satisfy your cravings from food trucks onsite.

 How much: